dzikoysk/reposilite/reposilite-backend/README.md

 ### About

-Backend is written in [Kotlin](https://kotlinlang.org/) and uses [Javalin](https://javalin.io/) as its main HTTP server with a couple of extensions deveoped within [Reposilite Playground](https://github.com/reposilite-playground) organization.
+Backend is written in [Kotlin](https://kotlinlang.org/) and uses [Javalin](https://javalin.io/) as its main HTTP server with a couple of extensions developed within [Reposilite Playground](https://github.com/reposilite-playground) organization.
 Main libraries used by project:

 * [Javalin](https://javalin.io/) - HTTP server based on [Jetty](https://www.eclipse.org/jetty/)